-Removing a Deceased Joint Tenant from a New Mexico Real Estate Title
+Removing a Deceased Joint Tenant from a Washington Real Estate Title

-New Mexico's statutes define joint tenancy at 47-1-36.
-This law states that a "joint tenancy in real property is one owned by two or more persons, each owning the whole and an equal undivided share, by a title created by a single devise or conveyance, when expressly declared . . . to be a joint tenancy."
-Property titled in this manner cannot be passed in a will; instead, a deceased joint tenant's share is distributed equally amongst the survivors as a function of law until only one person holds the property in sole ownership.
+Washington's statutes define joint tenancy at RCW 64.28.010.
+This law states that "joint tenancy with right of survivorship permits property to pass to the survivor without the cost or delay of probate proceedings."
+Property titled this way is not passed in a will; instead, a deceased joint tenant's share is distributed equally amongst the survivors as a function of law until only one person holds the property in sole ownership.

 While technically accurate, this description oversimplifies the situation.
 What happens when it's time to sell the property?
-Unless the local recording office cross-references death notices with real estate records, the deceased owner's name still appears on the title.
+Unless the local recording office cross-references death notices with real estate records, the deceased owner's name remains on the title.
 This inaccuracy can create confusion during a title search and slow down the transfer process.
-In addition, outdated ownership information might interfere with property tax billing, which could lead to unnecessary fees and/or penalties.
+In addition, outdated information might interfere with property tax billing, possibly leading to fees and/or penalties.

-The surviving owner(s) may prevent these potential issues with a simple step: when one joint tenant dies, the other(s) can execute and record an affidavit of facts as to death with the local recording office.
-It is possible to address this at the time of sale, but it makes sense to handle it within a short time after the owner's death because the necessary documentation is more likely to be easily accessible.
-This action keeps property records up-to-date, verifies the owner's interest and rights to the title, and ensures smoother transfers in the future.
+The surviving owner(s) can prevent these potential issues with a simple step: when one joint tenant dies, the other(s) execute and record an affidavit of facts as to death with the local recording office.
+It is possible to address this at the time of sale, but it makes sense to handle it within a short time after the owner's death.
+This action keeps property records up-to-date, verifies interests and rights to the title, and ensures smoother transfers in the future.